-The difference between myopia and hypermetropia is that a myopic person is only able to see the near or short distance objects clearly whereas a hypermetropic person is only able to see the far or distant objects clearly.
+The difference between myopia and hypermetropia is that a myopic person is only able to see near or short distance objects clearly.
+In contrast, a hypermetropic person is only able to see far or distant objects clearly.
 Both myopia and hypermetropia are the type of eye diseases that are based on the distance to see the object.

-These two are the “Refractive or Vision error”, where the image is formed at different sites (either in front or behind the retina) due to change in the size of an eyeball.
-In a myopic eye, the image forms in front of the retina and in a hypermetropic eye, the image forms behind the retina but not ‘on the retina’ as the normal eye.
+These two are the Refractive or Vision errors, where the image forms at different sites (either in front or behind the retina) due to a change in the size of an eyeball.
+In a myopic eye, the image forms in front of the retina and the image forms behind the retina in a hypermetropic eye, but not ‘on the retina’ as the normal eye.

 Content: Myopia Vs Hypermetropia

 - Comparison Chart

 |Near or Short sightedness

 |Far or distant sightedness

 |Clear visibility to the nearby objects